Tuesday, August 15, 2006

 Hello.
 It’s me again trying to not commit.
 You’d think I was a 25 year old guy instead of a 42 year old woman.
 Here’s another confession: I can’t read the book cover to cover because a large part of it consists of people’s stories; Verneta Wallace’s story, Margot Fraser’s Story, J.K.
 Rowling’s Story, etc., etc. There’s something about reading “inspirational” vignettes that makes me tired.

 But?!
-But change is my mantra for this year so my is to read ¼ of the stories.
+But change is my mantra for this year so my personal challenge is to read ¼ of the stories.
 There are 26 listed.
 On day 30 I’m supposed to write my own unstoppable story.
 I don’t know that I’ll take this heighten-my-emotional-intelligence sub-project that far but I will read 6 ½ - okay 7 - of the stories.

 Having my own copy of Unstoppable Women would be best but I’m going to have to settle for rechecking this copy out from the library.